nestcn/docs.nestjs.cn/docs/recipes/async-local-storage.md

         }
       ],
       imports: [
-        // Import the static version of ClsModule which only provides
+        // 导入 the static version of ClsModule which only provides
         // the ClsService, but does not set up the store in any way.
         ClsModule
       ],